Applications of H\"uckel-Su-Schrieer-Heeger method. I. Carbon-carbon bond lengths in polycyclic aromatic hydrocarbons: K-region PAHs

 Pyrene, coronene, and ovalene, depicted in Fig.~\ref{fig:PCO}, are well-known PAHs.
-Their C--C bond lengths are listed in Tabl.~\ref{tab:Re_PCO}: a closer inspection of these data indicates that no obvious transferable fragments (modules) can be identified.
+Their C-C bond lengths are listed in Tabl.~\ref{tab:Re_PCO}: a closer inspection of these data indicates that no obvious transferable fragments (modules) can be identified.
 This is a striking contrast with the clarenes of the previous Section.
-One can identify the ,,olefinic'' f-handles as a-bonds in all three molecules, and f-bond in ovalene.
+One can identify the ,,olefinic'' f-handles as the a-bonds in all three molecules, and the f-bond in ovalene.

 \FloatBarrier

 \FloatBarrier

 \FloatBarrier